DAY 1: Arrival in Killarney

 DAY 5: Glenbeigh - Foilmore

-An old coach path takes you around Drung Hill to a pass above the old railway viaduct - a reminder of old local trade routes.
+You have the choice to visit the beautiful Rossbeigh Strand before an old coach path takes you around Drung Hill where you pass above the old railway viaduct - a reminder of old local trade routes.
 Descend into the Ferta River Valley and continue to Foilmore.

 DAY 6: Foilmore - Waterville